michaelchampion/DirectorFreeW3C/W3CandOSS.md

 In short, without the standards organizations  active input, the web platform would be developed *code-first* manner.
 Specifications would be an implementation by-product, used to document the features that are supposed to be interoperable and for test suites to reference.
 “Standards” would   be mostly *de facto*, whatever works.

 ## One way forward: open governance of open source
-* Open governance of major OSS projects:
+* Open governance of major OSS projects: Putting in a governance structure for the major OSS browser projects that  ... while most oSS projects are effectively [DO Ocracies](https://communitywiki.org/wiki/DoOcracy) ...
 * Identify the "threat model" , identify principles that would mitigate them
 * Bring in users …
 *